Elections - electoral register

 • national insurance number.

-Electoral registration can now be done online at www.gov.uk/register-to-vote
+Under the new system, Electoral registration should now be done online at www.gov.uk/register-to-vote

-You are still able to complete a paper application, if you prefer, which Watford Borough Council electoral registration office will send on your request, but it does help to keep costs down if you can apply online.
+Individuals who are unable to complete an online application are still able to complete a paper form, if you prefer, which Watford Borough Council electoral registration office will send on your request.

 The electoral register and the open register